Last Updated: May 9, 2026

 Adjust pH

 Adjust the pH of your tank.
-A pH of +8.4 is a good level for reef tanks to avoid dino blooms.
-The pH is something you can play with over time to determine what works best for your tank.
+A pH of 8.4+ is a good level for reef tanks to avoid dino blooms.
+The pH is something you can play with over time to determine what works best for your specific system.

 Kill The Lights

-Control the lighting in your tank because the most common dinos derive their energy from photosynthesis, so killing the lights will also kill them.
-You can use a blackout curtain or cardboard with duct tape around the tank and on top of the tank.
+Control the lighting in your tank.
+Most common dinos derive energy from photosynthesis, so killing the lights will starve them.
+Cover the tank with blackout curtains or cardboard taped on all sides including the top.
 Blackouts should last at least 72 hours.
-Blackouts will usually not result in an eradication of dinos, but will qwell them done to the point where you can start utilizing other methods.
+Blackouts alone usually won’t eradicate dinos, but they’ll reduce the population to a point where other methods become more effective.

 Use Hydrogen Peroxide

 Add small doses of hydrogen peroxide to your tank.
-The general rule is 1 ml per 10 gallons of water.
+The general rule is 1 ml per 10 gallons (38 liters) of water.
 Regular 3% hydrogen peroxide is used.

 Use A UV Sterilizer

 Use a UV Sterilizer.
-Get a high quality and well sized UV Sterilizer and run it 24-7.
-The UV sterilizer will be most effective during the blackout period.
+Get a high-quality, well-sized UV sterilizer and run it 24/7.
+The UV sterilizer is most effective during the blackout period.
 This method works best when dealing with Ostreopsis.
-You can use a Jabeo UV as a cheap solution or an Aqua UV for a high-end solution.
+You can use a Jebao UV as a budget solution or an Aqua UV for a high-end solution.

-Fauna Marin has developed a product called Dino X that is made to eliminate dinoflagellates in a reef tank.
-It is a very harsh treatment and should only be considered after all these methods are attempted and you increase biodiversity (see below on that).
-Fauna Marin requests that you not use carbon during the treatment program, which makes this risky to use since dinos will release toxins when they start to die.
-Remove as much as possible before attempting.
-Fauna Marin also recommends using a protein skimmer during the treatment option, so those with nano reef tanks or skimmerless setups may not be able to use this product.
+Fauna Marin has developed a product called Dino X specifically to eliminate dinoflagellates in a reef tank.
+It is a very harsh treatment and should only be considered after all the other methods above have been attempted and you’ve worked on increasing biodiversity.
+Fauna Marin requests that you not use carbon during the treatment program, which makes this risky since dinos release toxins as they die.
+Remove as much material as possible before attempting.
+Fauna Marin also recommends using a protein skimmer during treatment, so those with nano reef tanks or skimmerless setups may not be able to use this product safely.

 Fauna Marin’s Dino X is the only solution designed to work against Dinos that is readily available

-Biodiversity is a major reason why new tanks get dinos when they hit low nutrient conditions.
+Biodiversity is the primary reason why new tanks get dinos when they hit low nutrient conditions.
 A biodiverse tank has multiple organisms that compete with dinos and keep them from thriving.
 When choosing the type of rock you are going to use, keep biodiversity in mind.
-You can choose between live rock and complete dry rock or a hybrid, but I would caution against going with a 100% dry rock and dry sand start.
+You can choose between live rock and dry rock or a hybrid, but I would caution strongly against going with a 100% dry rock and dry sand start.

-Dry rock is devoid of biodiversity while in a live rock tank you don’t usually see dinos.
-It is hard for them to multiply because there too many competitors even in a low nutrient environment.
+Dry rock is devoid of biodiversity, while in a live rock tank you don’t usually see dinos — there are too many competitors even in a low nutrient environment.

-These days – Real Reef Live Rock is the best source for aquacultured live rock that has the right balance of biodiversity while still being free of pests.
-This is the best option for those who who not use a sand bed and going bare bottom yet want to free of the risk of pests.
+These days, Real Reef Live Rock is the best source for aquacultured live rock that has the right balance of biodiversity while still being free of pests.
+This is the best option for those who don’t use a sand bed and are going bare bottom yet want to be free of the risk of pests.

-You can obtain Live Rock from Florida that is Maricultured.
-If you are starting up a new tank and can cure, this is an excellent option.
+You can obtain Live Rock from Florida that is maricultured.
+If you are starting up a new tank and can cure it, this is an excellent option.
 It is shipped directly to your door.
 The base is Oolite Limestone rock that has been left in the ocean for several years undisturbed.
 The foundation of live rock’s biodiversity is a key factor in preventing dino outbreaks.
-You will run the risk of a having a pest hitchhiker, but honestly in my experience these pests are less of a pain to deal with then dinos.
+You will run the risk of having a pest hitchhiker, but in my experience those pests are less of a pain to deal with than dinos.

 An old school solution.
 Once cured, Dinos tend not to be an issue because of the great biodiversity contained in this rock.

-For those people who are not able to procure live rock or have a sand bed, the other option would be to introduce microfauna and bacteria through an aquaculture facility like Indo Pacific Sea Farms.
+For those who can’t procure live rock or have a sand bed, the other option is to introduce microfauna and bacteria through an aquaculture facility like Indo Pacific Sea Farms.
 They have been around for many years and their live sand activator and wondermud are just the ticket for increasing biodiversity.

-Snails encourage dinoflagellates to settle in and make your tank their home.
-Well, they don’t actually do it when they’re alive: a dead snail is a feast for a population of dinoflagellate.
-Dinos will wreck havoc on an invert population.
-Anything that attempts to eat it can be poisoned to death and the toxins they release will kill most inverts including microfauna like pods!
-Make sure you’re removing any dead snails, fish, and corals from the tank.
+Snails encourage dinoflagellates to settle in and make your tank their home — not when they’re alive, but a dead snail is a feast for a dino population.
+Dinos will wreak havoc on an invert population.
+Anything that attempts to eat them can be poisoned to death and the toxins they release will kill most inverts including microfauna like pods.
+Remove any dead snails, fish, and corals from the tank.

-Because it’s hard to tell if your snails are alive, the most foolproof way to prevent that is by removing the snails altogether.
+Because it’s sometimes hard to tell if snails are alive, the most foolproof approach during an active dino outbreak is to remove them temporarily.
 Once your dino problem is under control, they can be returned to the tank.

 Balance Tank Nutrients